 I am a loyal and trustworthy friend but known to love my dog more than anything else.
 In general, I find people very disappointing, whereas dogs have very rarely disappointed me.
 If you can prove differently, message me and it'll be a beginning of a beautiful friendship.

 I am engaged to my partner of 10 years.
 As a matter of fact, we met here.
-Like I said, if you are looking for something physical or intense, I don't have much to offer to you.
+I am not going to trade him to anyone else, so if you are not up for ethical non-monogamy then you are better off continuing your search.
 I am not interested in casual sex, so please don't offer.
 I can be friends with lots of different kinds of people, though, monogamous or other kind.